 Of course the irony was content marketing was initially met with suspicion and no small amount of reluctance.
 Businesses had been told they needed a website to be successful.
 They got one and nothing happened.

 Then they were told they had to ‘optimise’ their website to get leads.
-They did and the leads (like a lot of the SEO at the time) were garbage.
+They did and the leads (like a lot of the SEO at the time) weren’t great.
 Now they were being told they had to write blogs.
 But eventually the world accepted this fundamental shift in digital marketing and most of us started to writing blogs.
-And most of those were terrible.

 The problem was Google had told the world to write relevant content.
 They hadn’t really been that specific about what relevant meant.